 What unfolded was not played out in the public eye, but will never be forgotten by anyone in Seville that day.
 Puerta had been accompanied back to the dressing room by doctors; despite receiving medical attention, he collapsed again.
-He was resuscitated by the medics and rushed, by ambulance, to the intensive care unit of the local Virgen del Rocío hospital – all captured in dramatic televised footage.
+He was resuscitated by the medics and rushed by ambulance to the intensive care unit of the local Virgen del Rocío hospital – all captured in dramatic televised footage.

 Three days later, the Spain international passed away.
 Details began to emerge of the tragedy; the 22-year-old possessed an incurable, hereditary heart disease which brought on prolonged heart attacks, resulting in multiple organ failure and irreversible brain damage.
 It stunned the club, the league, the nation, and the wider footballing world.

 The heartbreak was only sharpened as Puerta’s girlfriend, Mar Roldan, was heavily pregnant with his son.
 Aitor Antonio Puerta Roldan was born two months later, fatherless, but he was immediately made a lifetime member of the club.

 Puerta was more than just a highly promising player, he was a Sevillista since birth thanks to his father who played for Triana Balompié, and he grew up a stone’s throw from the stadium; the street he grew up on was later renamed in his honour.
 He was highly talented, too and had been scouted extensively by both Arsenal and Manchester United.

 The event rocked the city to its core, not just those in Nervión but also in the Betis stronghold of Heliopolis, which contemporarily was quite startling, the mutual enmity between the clubs had seemingly peaked and the existing relationship was ice-cold.
 In Spanish football this is known as morbo – a word which has no direct translation into English, but essentially it covers the factors that fuel and act as a catalyst for an intense rivalry.

 Differences in identity, both culturally and politically, are as intense and relevant in Spain as anywhere in the world, and that is why morbo is so important.
 Indeed, Morbo was the title of the superb, encapsulating book written by English journalist Phil Ball in covering the story of Spanish football for an English-speaking audience.